syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-XPS-to-PDF.md

 The XPS (XML Paper Specification) document format is a fixed document format which consists of structured XML markup that defines the layout of a document and the visual appearance of each page, along with rendering rules for distributing, archiving, rendering, processing and printing the documents.

-The following code example explains how to converting XPS document to PDF using [XPSToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.XPS.XPSToPdfConverter.html) class.
+The following code example illustrates how to converting XPS document to PDF using [XPSToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.XPS.XPSToPdfConverter.html) class.

-The below code illustrates how to convert XPS to PDF.

 {% tabs %}